24 Best Podcasts for Learning Korean in 2026

 7. Hangugeo Con Angduck for Beginners

-It won’t be easy to understand for those who have just started learning Korean.
+It may be difficult for those who are just starting to learn Korean.
 But if you are an upper beginner or lower intermediate, this can benefit you.

 Korean podcasts with transcripts

 The podcast focuses on daily vocabulary and phrases.
-It relates to music, greetings, work, cinemas, food, etc. Thus, it is more effortless and shorter to listen to these episodes.
+It relates to music, greetings, work, cinemas, food, etc. Thus, listening to these episodes is effortless and shorter.

 8. Learn Korean the Easy Way

-Learn Korean the Easy Way is simply a terrific podcast out there for learning Korean.
-You can hear almost all syllables since the pronunciation is clear.
+Learn Korean the Easy Way is simply a terrific podcast for learning Korean.
+The pronunciation is transparent so that you can hear almost all syllables.

-Nine complete lessons are available on this Spotify playlist.
-While 2 are 12-13 minutes short, the remaining 7 tracks range from 40 to 90 minutes.
+This Spotify playlist has nine complete lessons.
+Two tracks are 12-13 minutes long, while the remaining seven range from 40 to 90 minutes.

 Keep in mind that the episodes introduce Korean sounds using the Roman alphabet.
 For beginners, that’s a great shortcut.
 Still, Hangul will be necessary at some point in your Korean studies.